Erik0810/CloudRipper/README.md

 # CloudRipper
 When trying to learn how to dj i encountered a limiting workflow when trying to download tracks locally.
 Other websites that promoted this functionality were either not working or riddled with ads.
 This is a hobby project that allows you to download your SoundCloud playlists with ease.

-The app is hosted online for personal use at: URL
+The app is hosted online for personal use at: https://cloudripper.onrender.com (running on renders free tier so allow 1-2 mins of loading time as it spins down on inactivity)

 ## ⚠️ Important Notice